-100% of students had access to technology and BUSD provided all families without internet access with a hotspot so students staying home due to COVID-19 were able to access the internet for independent study.
-We have found technology integration to be an effective practice supporting students in personalized goal setting, more creativity in student work samples, greater access to information, and increased quality of student work.
-With the addition of Promethean boards in all classrooms we have seen greater collaboration among students and teachers on projects.

-The district has identified key actions and services that are specifically designed to maintain access to technology for all students: Action 2.2 Access to Technology
+Metric 8A.
+100% of students had access to technology with 1:1 devices and BUSD provided all families without internet access a wifi hotspot.
+We have found technology integration to be an effective practice in supporting students in personalized goal setting, more creativity in student work samples, greater access to information, and increased quality of student work.
+The district has identified key actions and services that are specifically designed to maintain access to technology for all students and will continue 2023-24.